noddos/noddos/README.md

 	opkg install <libtins-package>
 	opkg install <noddos-package>

 Go to the Luci -> Network -> Client Firewall page to configure Noddos.
-Make sure to include the Loopback, WAN and LAN IP- or MAC-addresses of your router.
+Make sure to include the Loopback, WAN and LAN IP- or MAC-addresses of your router in the whitelists.
+Populate the lists of LanInterfaces and WanInterfaces with your interface names as DNS and DHCP snooping use that to select the interfaces they accept traffic from.
 You may also want to whitelist addresses of your PCs that you use daily as collecting traffic statistics for them is of not much use with the traffic they generate to so many destinations.
 You may also want to add the MAC addresses of phones or tablets.

 	service noddos start

-Optional: remove odhcp so dnsmasq becomes the DHCP server.
-That enables noddos to read the logs for DHCP transactions.
-If you use IPv6 from your ISP and have multiple routers that automatically get assigned a prefix from the prefix you get from your ISP then don't perform this step as dnsmasq doesn't support this functionality.
-If you don't uninstall odhcp then Noddos won't be able to recognize some devices as it won't have access to all the DHCP transaction details

-	opkg remove odhcp
-	/etc/init.d/dnsmasq restart

 Install a cronjob to download the Device Profiles database frequently (please pick a randon minute instead of 23 minutes after the hour, ie

 	crontab -e
     	23 */3 * * * /usr/bin/getnoddosdeviceprofiles

-We're telling dnsmasq to create some log files that can pretty big so we want to wipe them daily:

-	crontab -e
-		21 4 * * * echo -n "" >/tmp/dnsmasq.log; /etc/init.d/dnsmasq reload

 If you want maximum privacy for uploads, create a new client cert every 12 hours or so.
 That does mean that going forward you may not be able to use some newly developed Noddos portal functions.
 Create a cronjob for root: